 Additionally, the UKCA mark is not recognized in the EU, EEA or Northern Ireland markets.
 Here’s a relevant excerpt from the MHRA guidance:

-Changes to MHRA UK requirements for medical devices are planned for 2023, specifically:
+Changes to MHRA UK requirements for medical devices are planned, specifically:

-CE Marking certificates issued under current Medical Device Directives (MDD, AIMDD and IVDD) by Notified Bodies based in European Economic Area (EEA) countries will remain valid until June 30, 2023.
+CE marked medical devices with certificates issued under current Medical Device Directives (MDD, AIMDD and IVDD) will remain valid up until the sooner of expiry of certificate or June 30, 2028.

 If there’s one thing that’s critical to successfully meeting MHRA requirements for medical devices, it’s having a comprehensive, up-to-date QMS that can help you comply with medical device requirements of MHRA UK.